 I’ll admit I’m a big Lafayette and American fan.
-If we are in Detroit, I’ll stop in.
+But, if we are in Detroit, I’ll stop in.
 Every food writer in Michigan seems to place these two Detroit stands into the obligatory #1, #2 in best coney dog contests.
-Despite these perennial rankings, many folks are amazed to learn that there are actually three tasty versions of the Michigan Coney; Detroit, the Flint, and Jackson.
+But, despite these perennial rankings, many folks are amazed to learn that there are actually three tasty versions of the Michigan Coney; Detroit, the Flint, and Jackson.

 Flint Coney Island

 I traveled to northern Michigan and decided to take a small detour and search for the premier coney island in Flint.
 The Flint style is coney dog is less saucy; it’s a topping made with finely ground beef heart.
-Most agree that the “authentic” Flint coney, the hot dog itself must be a locally produced Koegel.
+However, most agree that the “authentic” Flint coney must be a locally produced Koegel hot dog.

 Back in 2013, the Flint-style coney island hot dog made the top ten of all hot dog styles in the United States.
-Flints own Tom Z Original Coney Island made a list featured in USA Today.
-Needless-to-say it made news in Flint.
-The landmark restaurant had the original sign that dates back to 1919.
+In addition, Flint’s own Tom Z Original Coney Island made a list featured in USA Today.
+Needless to say, it made news in Flint.
+The landmark restaurant had an original sign that dates back to 1919.
 However, I was disappointed to learn that this hallmark restaurant was closed.

 Want the Original Coney?
 Leave Detroit and Head West!